Foundations of Rational Quantum Field Theory, I: #1

 {}From the Pieri formula one may derive also a Giambelli formula expressing the general primary field as a polynomial in the generators.
 In fact, the primary fields are the usual Schure functions for $S_m$, and the formula expressing them in terms of the generators is the Jacoby--Trudi formula (see, e.g., \REF\And{G.E.
 Andrews, Theory of partitions, Encyclopedia of mathematics and its applications, Vol. 2, (1976).}\r\And),

 where $y_0 = 1$, and $y_n = 0$ for $n>m$, by convention.
+The two formulas, eq.
+(13--14) form the so called Schubert calculus.
 As is well known, there is a duality upon the exchange of $k$ and m, which is essentially the transposition of Young tableau \r\And.
 This is equivalent to the exchange of $r_i - i + 1$ with $s_i$.
 Eq.
 (14), the Jacobi-Trudi, still holds in terms of the generators which are the totally symmetric Young tableaux, $Z_r = (0,0,1,\ldots,1)$, where there are $r$ $1$'s, i.e.,

 where $Z_0=1$ and by convention, $Z_i=0$ for $i<0$.